AlyceOsbourne/obsidian-text-to-speech/readme.md

 ## Settings

 - **Voice Selection**: Choose from a comprehensive list of voices categorized by language.
+(Note, you can still play audio not matching a language, but the quality may not be as high)
 - **Rate**: Adjust the speed of speech playback to match your listening preference.
 - **Volume**: Set the volume level for the speech playback.